-This story by Evie Wyld is about secrets, now, in the past, in Australia, in England.
+This is a story about secrets, now, in the past, in Australia, in England.
 The opening is shocking, a mutilated sheep, no description spared.
 Jack Whyte, a man’s name but a female character, feels threatened, fears the attack on the sheep is meant as a message for her.

 And from here the rollercoaster starts, as we follow Jack’s current grey existence with her sheep, somewhere anonymous in England, and a dog called Dog.
 This story is told in alternating chapters, switching between England now, and Australia then.
 The story in the present goes forward, in linear time, normal time.
 Jack’s back story in Australia, the reasons she is where she is, is told backwards.
 This seemed strange to start with, but the author handles this structure elegantly and it suits the sinister tone.
 I didn’t guess Jack’s secret, didn’t know how it would all end.

 There is a deep sense of foreboding throughout this book.
 Something happened: Jack is running from something, from someone, but what?
 Are local children in England attacking her sheep, or is there a huge animal which roams at night?
 Why does she shun the locals?
 Why is she in England, so far from home?
 And is it all in her head?
 Should we believe her fears?